Code-4-Community/speak-for-the-trees-frontend/README.md

 ## Contributing :handshake:

-Pull requests from any C4C member are welcome.
+Pull requests from any C4C members are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.